The Inspiration

 Sophy Roberts is a British journalist and author who podcasts from her home in Dorset, as well as when she is on the road for the Financial Times, among other publications.
 Her interests combine travel, literature, history and photography.

-Sophy’s first book, The Lost Pianos of Siberia — a Times Book of 2020 — is published in 11 languages.
-Her next book, A Training School for Elephants, will be published in 2024.
+Sophy’s first book, The Lost Pianos of Siberia — a Times Book of 2020 — is published in eight languages.
+Her next book, A Training School for Elephants, will be published in February 2024.

 -